Mokranilisa/RT_assignment2_Lisa_mokrani/README.md

 ID: ............

-- This branch `main` representa the part 1 of the second RT assignement.
+- This branch `main` represents the part 1 of the second RT assignement.
 - Switch branch to `ROS2` to access to part 2 of the assignement

 The **part 1** demonstrates showcasing robotic control and state monitoring using custom scripts in **ROS 1**.
 The project includes the following functionalities: